-The phrase, Risk Assessment, when used in the context of information security, relates to a formal study of the threat matrix faced by an information infrastructure.
+Definition: The phrase, Risk Assessment, when used in the context of information security, relates to a formal study of the threat matrix faced by an information infrastructure.
 Part of the analysis includes the likelihood that damage will occur and an estimate of the potential loss.
+A risk assessment also must examine vulnerabilities.
 The costs of securing an information infrastructure may be prohibitive and a structured analysis of what might be lost allows the system owner to determine what information can be harmed without losing business continuity.
-An appropriate security infrastructure can be designed based upon the study’s findings.
+An appropriate security infrastructure can be fashioned based upon the study’s findings.

 Its Relevance: An organization’s information security policies should include a detailed section on how assessment should occur.
 By conducting a review the infrastructure owner better understands required mitigations and existing security gaps.
 Threats must be compared with the cost of mitigations as measured against financial losses and other factors.